ClairaClaira Help Desk

 • Where responses are saved -- which field stores the AI output

-• What gets recorded -- you can track the prompt text and bulk scan task IDs in separate fields
+• What gets recorded -- you can track the prompt text and a log of Claira activity in separate fields

 • Who can see results -- anyone with access to the field in Nuix Discover can see Claira's output